 My son Benjamin has been instrumental in creating the popular paper minis that go along with our adventures.
 He’s a smart, wonderful kid, old-school from the cradle, and I love that we have been able to share this work together!
-Ben is currently away for the next two years serving the beautiful people of Indonesia, and will soon be publishing his first adventure with strong SE Asian folklore influences: Dread Specters of the Shrieking Vale!
+Ben recently returned from serving the beautiful people of Indonesia, and will soon be publishing his first adventure with strong SE Asian folklore influences: Dread Specters of the Shrieking Vale!

-Since my son is away, my beautiful daughter Kira wants to fill in the gap.
+My beautiful daughter Kira enjoys creating as well.
 You might remember her from her adorable appearance in the 2011 Kickstarter video for the Crawler's Companion, where she hoped her wizard would grow a tentacle, and she got trapped under all the awesomeness of the DCC rulebook!

 Now a much more teen-ish sort of specimen, Kira is currently working on writing and creating art for her own adventure, which from the time she was very small I promised to publish.
 Good grief, what dad wouldn't?
-I guess I'm lucky that she is enormously creative, and a remarkable writer for a 13 year old!
+I guess I'm lucky that she is enormously creative, and a remarkable writer for a teen!